Part of the America’s Entrepreneurs Special Report

 Launching and Tweaking EVELO Electric Bicycles

-About six years ago, my brother hand-built an electric bicycle for his wife.
+About eight years ago, my brother hand-built an electric bicycle for his wife.
 (An electric bike looks, feels and handles just like a regular bicycle, but it has a small battery and a motor that helps the rider climb hills and go further.)
 After my brother rode his electric bike around town and got hundreds of questions from curious onlookers, he realized he had a potential product on his hands.
 So together we teamed up to launch EVELO, offering an assortment of e-bikes to the world at large.

 We started the company to solve some problems we had ourselves — finding ways to get around more efficiently, commute to work and keep up with our partners.
 So we went after customers with similar needs.